 Is summer usually a slow fundraising season for your nonprofit?
-Summer is a fun, social season with lots of people wanting to enjoy the outdoors and what their local community has to offer.
-With a little creativity and good marketing, your nonprofit can raise some extra dough while the sun shines.
+Summer is a fun, social season with lots of people wanting to enjoy outdoor events everything their local community has to offer.
+With a little creativity and good marketing for your summer fundraising ideas, your nonprofit can raise some extra dough while the sun shines.

 To inspire your fundraising this summer, we’ve put together a list of fun-in-the-sun fundraising ideas that'll engage your donors and help you raise money for a good cause.
 If you want more fundraising ideas, we're full of them!

 Start off summer with a bang!
 Lure office workers away from the office (or home office, as the case may be) with a tempting Happy Hour event, complete with refreshing blended drinks.
 Remember, there are all kinds of things that could make a get-together happy—you don't have to feature alcohol.
-This is one time that knowing your audience is key!
+Who knows, this may be one of the most successful fundraising campaigns examples!

-If your nonprofit’s mission includes environmental stewardship, World Environmental Day is the perfect fundraising opportunity.
-To keep things lightweight, you could send out a fundraising email to your email list and direct them to a special donation page for your awareness day.
-If you want to kick it up a notch, host a community clean-up and ask donors to pledge an amount per bag of trash picked up.
+If your nonprofit’s mission includes environmental stewardship, World Environmental Day is the perfect opportunity to raise funds.
+To keep things lightweight, you could send out a great fundraising email to your email list and direct them to a special donation page for your awareness day.
+If you want to kick it up a notch, host a community clean-up and ask donors to pledge a small fee per bag of trash picked up.

 This Juneteenth, consider commissioning a local mural to recognize the history, struggle, and joy of Black Americans.
 Ask your community to contribute, find a Black artist, and pay them.
 Then host a "ribbon-cutting" for the mural and include the artist so they can provide deeper context to their art if they would like to.